huplay/open-all-gpt/README.md

 `model.json` format:
 - `name`: The name of the model
 - `date`: The release date of the model
-- `transformerType`: The type of the transformer as it is listed in TransformerType.java
+- `transformerType`: The type of the transformers as it is listed in TransformerType.java
 - `repo`: The url of the repo to download the model files (GitHub or Hugging Face repo name, or a url which should work appending the fileName)
 - `branch`: The branch name of the repo (at GitHub (default "master") or Hugging Face (default "main"))
 - `files`: list of necessary files.
 If some of these are missing it will be downloaded from the repo
-- `parameterNaming`: The format of the transformer parameters (outside of decoders).
+- `parameterNaming`: The format of the transformers parameters (outside of decoders).
 The `{name}` will be replaced by the name used in the code
-- `decoderParameterNaming`: The format of the transformer parameter at decoders.
+- `decoderParameterNaming`: The format of the transformers parameter at decoders.
 The `{decoderId}` will be replaced by the index of the decoder, the `{name}" by the name used in the code
 - `memorySize`: The recommended minimum memory size to load the model
 - `configOverride`: In the rare cases there's no `config.json` provided in the repo it is possible to give the parameters here
 - `quantization`: Quantization config, see later at quantization